 Let me answer all these questions and more!

-Let me tell you this first, you can drink alcohol on a keto diet!
+Let me tell you this first.
+You can drink alcohol on a keto diet!
 Keto and alcohol are compatible.
-There are many drinks that are naturally keto-friendly, and many others that just need some adjustments to become keto-friendly.
-Whether you are new to the keto diet or you’re a pro, read on to get the most important facts about keto diet and alcohol.
+There are many drinks that are naturally keto-friendly and many others that just need some adjustments to become keto-friendly.
+Whether you are new to the keto diet or you’re a pro, read on to get the most important facts about the keto diet and alcohol.

 If you’re in a rush, here are the most keto-friendly common drinks: